oliveberch/mandarin_proj/base2/idea.md

 4. **Audio Output**:
    - Use the `gtts` library to convert translated text to speech.
    - Ensure the output audio quality is clear and understandable.

+## Observation:

+- the audio input is segmented for a short duration
+- the processing time to translate is high